portellam/parse-iommu-devices/README.md

                             PCI/e).
 ```

-#### 6.3.
-XML file
-Regardless of an existing VFIO setup, the script will output lists of hardware
-IDs and **valid** drivers, *if* a known good XML file is present.

-##### An XML file may be generated on a known good system:
-1. No VFIO drivers present
-2. Drivers are installed for all relevant devices.

-You may backup the default XML file (`/usr/local/etc/parse-iommu-devices.xml`).

-Please feel free to share your XML file with other VFIO users and enthusiasts.

 ### 7. Contact
 Did you encounter a bug?
 Do you need help?
 Please visit the
 **Issues page** ([Codeberg][codeberg-issues], [GitHub][github-issues]).